chuckamus-prime/uwsgi-nginx-flask-docker/README.md

 * **Your Python code** has the actual **Flask** web application, and is run by uWSGI.

-The image [**tiangolo/uwsgi-nginx**](https://hub.docker.com/r/tiangolo/uwsgi-nginx/) takes advantage of already slim and optimized existing Docker images (based on Debian as [recommended by Docker](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/)) and implements Docker best practices.

-It uses the official Python Docker image, installs uWSGI and on top of that (with the least amount of modifications) and adds the official Nginx image.
+The image uses the official Python Docker image, installs Nginx, uWSGI and flask.

 And it controls all these processes with Supervisord.

-The image (and tags) created by this repo is based on the image [**tiangolo/uwsgi-nginx**](https://hub.docker.com/r/tiangolo/uwsgi-nginx/).
-This image adds Flask and sensible defaults on top of it.

 If you follow the instructions and keep the root directory `/app` in your container, with a file named `main.py` and a Flask object named `app` in it, it should "just work".